 - A cloud drive service such as Amazon S3, Dropbox, Google Drive, Microsoft OneDrive, or Box.

 - One or more email addresses (for data export by email).

-- On the Caspio menu bar click Tools and from the drop-down list, click Scheduled Tasks.
+- On the Caspio menu bar click Tools and from the drop-down list, click Data import/export tasks.

-- On the Scheduled Tasks screen, click Sites.
+- On the Data import/export tasks screen, click Sites.

-- On the Sites screen, click New Site.
+- On the Sites screen, click Create site.

 - Box service has a 10-minute delay for indexing newly uploaded files, therefore, files must be created at least 10 minutes prior to the planned tasks to run.

 - Google Drive allows multiple folders to have the same name.
 We recommend that you use a unique folder for your Caspio data.
 Otherwise, it will be difficult to distinguish which folder is used for your import and export tasks.

 - For SFTP protocol, the following keys and encryptions are supported

 - RSA in OpenSSL PEM and ssh.com format